tosin2013/dddhexagonalworkshop/03-Anticorruption-Layer/02-Implement-a-Translator.md

 ## Overview

-In this step, we'll implement the `SalesteamToDomainTranslator` class, which is the heart of our Anticorruption Layer.
+In this step, we'll implement a class, `SalesteamToDomainTranslator`, that translates Salesteams model into ours.
 This translator converts external system data into our domain model, protecting our domain from external changes and terminology.

 ***_Note_***: We have 2 new fields in our Attendee, MealPreference and TShirtSize.
 These have been added to better illustrate the translation

-## Understanding Translation in ACL
+## Why Translation Matters

 The translator:

 - **Converts** external models to domain commands
 - **Maps** external terminology to domain concepts
 - **Handles** differences in data structure and representation
-- **Protects** the domain from external system changes
+- **Protects** our domain from external system changes
 - **Centralizes** integration logic in one place

 ## Implementation